AREA-51J/image_detection/README.md

 Next step is to source the setup.bash file located in the ros installation file, to do this open your terminal and type the following command ,
 $sudo gedit .bashrc
-go to the end of this text file and paste the text line given below, source /opt/ros/noetic/setup.bash.
+go to the end of this text file and paste the text line given below source /opt/ros/noetic/setup.bash.

 ## Step 3